onetep-devel/tutorials/source/T9_hematite_dftu.rst

    ################################################################################

-Another important thing to check are the bands occupancies.
+Another important thing to check are the bands' occupancies.
 Hematite is a semiconductor with a 2 eV band gap, we would then expect to have fully occupied bands and unoccupied virtual bands.
 If we were to treat it as a metal we could expect fractional occupancies occurring, but that would be physically wrong for our system.

-If you look at the band occupancies for both spin up and down, you can see that we indeed obtain fully occupied bands and unoccupied bands.
+If you look at the band occupancies for both spin up and down channel, you can see that we indeed obtain fully occupied bands and unoccupied bands.
 This reassure us that the structure we obtained is chemically and physically sensible.